Darwyn72/cmip7-guidance/docs/CMIP7/guidance_for_esgf.md

 ### 2.3 ESG-Publisher software installation
 **Requirements**

-1. A python environment, e.g. create one using venv, conda, miniforge/mamba etc.
+1. A python environment, using venv, conda, miniforge/mamba etc.
 2. Mountpoint map to data on the same host as the publisher software installation, so the publisher scan utility (eg. autocurator) has access.
 3. Basic dataset information provided via the esg mapfile format.
 For example using the esgf-prepare/esgmapfile utility.